Northern Ireland Civic Forum: History

-In April 2013, the Assembly voted to recall the Forum.
+In April 2013, the Assembly voted to recall the Civic Forum.
 A study of participants found that most welcomed this, although many argued that the forum should become smaller and have a clearer agenda.
-However, in November 2015, the Democratic Unionist Party and Sinn Féin agreed that, instead of reconvening the forum, they would establish a small civil advisory panel.
+However, in November 2015, the Democratic Unionist Party and Sinn Féin agreed that, instead of reconvening the forum, they would establish a six member civil advisory panel.
+In July 2025, the first and deputy first ministers proposed re-establishing the Civic Forum in a much smaller form.

 Composition

-Members are appointed from the following sectors:
+Members were appointed from the following sectors: